ovh/docs/pages/public_cloud/public_cloud_databases/kafka_01_capabilities/guide.en-us.md

 #### Advanced parameters

-You can further customise your Kafka by using advanced parameters.
+You can further customize your Kafka by using advanced parameters.
 See the [Advanced parameters references documentation](/pages/public_cloud/public_cloud_databases/kafka_03_advanced_parameters_references) for more information on the supported parameters.

 #### Backups